apel/rest/README.md

 ### Features of Version 1.2.1-1

-- Accept APEL-Cloud v0.2 usage records via POST requests to the REST endpoint `.../api/v1/cloud/record`
+- Accept APEL-Cloud v0.2 and v0.4 usage records via POST requests to the REST endpoint `.../api/v1/cloud/record`
 - Provide access to summaries via GET requests to REST endpoint `.../api/v1/cloud/record/summary`

 ## Running the docker image on Centos 7 and Ubuntu 16.04